-In most countries, if you were caught falsifying documents seeking employment abroad, there will be a criminal convictions but in Saudi Arabia there are other consequences as that may seem even more harsh penalties with higher cost and worse outcomes.
+In most countries, if you were caught falsifying documents seeking employment abroad, there will be a criminal conviction but in Saudi Arabia there are other consequences as that may seem even harsher penalties with higher cost and worse outcomes.

 On the other hand, in India, the son and daughter of state Health & Family Welfare Minister were allegedly given jobs in the government on the basis of “fake” degree certificates.

-In Philippines, the “Recto Forger University” is very much alive and kicking up to these days.
+In the Philippines, the “Recto Forger University” is very much alive and kicking up to these days.

 However, if the Kingdom will implement their strict law, Saudi Arabia Visa regulation states that taking employment or helping any individual to take an employment based on forgery or cheating; submitting forgery documents or providing false statements to Saudi authorities in the Kingdom or any countries for issuance of employment visa or any kind of visas; forgery, easement or changing the content of foreign travel documents may have the following strict penalties.

 • If the violator is an expatriate, he shall be fined 10,000 S.R. or imprisoned for 3 months or both, along with the termination of his Iqama and deportation from the Kingdom.